MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Write tests.

++ Make a SASS yarn ball that rolls (install anime.js)

 + Opt for the CPU to go first sometimes instead of player going first every game.

 + Loading page will choose who is "X" and "O" at random.